sajadahmadia/spotify_pipeline_pyspark/next_steps.md

--- working on explorations/read_bronze_latest_albums.py file, array of structs -- build the bronze layer by just adding technial metadata -- build the silver layer by separating images, artists, albums -- bruild the gold layer by group by release year, album types, artist number of files, ...
+-- working on explorations/read_bronze_latest_albums.py file, array of structs --done -- build the bronze layer by just adding technial metadata -- build the silver layer by separating images, artists, albums -- bruild the gold layer by group by release year, album types, artist number of files, ...

+extra parts:
+-- make the logger function to create log files in a directory under the logs file that corresponds to the relative path of the function called
+-- use great expectaions package for data quality tests

+-- next step:
+-- problem: in src/pipelines/album_release/silver_layer/bronze_to_silver_albums.py file, although i added new columns, it doesn't show!